step-security/harden-runner/README.md

 - **Automated Baseline Creation:** Harden-Runner builds a baseline for each job based on past outbound network connections.
 - **Anomaly Detection:** Once the baseline is created, any future outbound calls not in the baseline trigger a detection.
 - **Block Network Egress Traffic with Domain Allowlist:** Optionally use the automatically created baseline to control outbound network traffic by specifying allowed domains, preventing unauthorized data exfiltration.
+- **Global Block List:** Block known-malicious domains and IP addresses tied to active supply chain attacks, maintained by StepSecurity's 24x7 SOC.
+No configuration required, new indicators apply automatically without an action version bump, and it is enforced even in `egress-policy: audit` mode.
 - **Detect Modification of Source Code:** Monitor and alert on unauthorized changes to your source code during the CI/CD pipeline.

 ### Enterprise (Paid)